 Arc for connectivity and progression

 Arc is often touted as nothing more than an extension of circle but according to designers that is not true.
 While a circle suggests community, integrity, and perfection, an arc represents connectivity, progression, trust and reliance.
-Check out these construction logos and let us know if you feel it too.
+Check out these construction company logo designs and let us know if you feel it too.

 Homes tell about business niche